Description

 $session->put(['name' => 'tom', 'age' => 12]);

-Similarly, the put method has no return value.
+Similarly, put also has no return value.

 Example